FNScence/CSAFAP-config-package/README.md

 ![snaptap](https://github.com/user-attachments/assets/3c414e50-e07a-4af8-ae70-d5793f6a69a3)
 ↑ Snap-Tap (null binds) input option - does NOT trigger a kick

+## Known issues
+- **Auto line-ups currently do not work correctly on faceit.**
+  In an effort to fix the teleport exploit on their servers, faceit devs limited the usage of m_yaw, which is required to set-up the 0 0 viewangle for auto line-ups.
+Until valve fix the teleporting for good, faceit will keep this bandaid fix and there is no workaround.

+- **Disconnecting from servers or changing map crashes the game.**
+  Nothing do be done other than wait for valve to fix the stability of their game under heavy alias usage.

 ## Version History
 - ***Base features (version 1.0):***
   - Automatic Smoke line-ups